Dental Bridge in Cincinnati, OH

 2. Cantilever Bridge

 A cantilever bridge operates in much the same way, but it’s used when only one healthy tooth is available to act as an anchor.
-The abutment tooth is prepared in the same way, and the crown fitted and bonded into place.
+The abutment tooth is prepared in the same way, and the crown is fitted and bonded into place.
 Once complete, a cantilever bridge is held in place by a single anchor, meaning it may not last quite as long as a traditional bridge.

 3. Maryland Bridge

-Your dentist in Cincinnati may use a Maryland bridge to replace teeth that are missing in front.
+Your dentist in Forest Park may use a Maryland bridge to replace teeth that are missing in front.
 A Maryland bridge uses porcelain or metal bands on either side of a prosthetic tooth.
 These bands are then bonded to the backs of the two adjacent teeth.
 Once in place, a Maryland bridge looks like a natural front tooth.
 In fact, it can be dyed to perfectly match the shade of surrounding teeth.

-4. Implanted-Supported Bridge
+4. Dental Implant-Supported Bridge

 Implant-supported bridges are among the more durable options for dental bridges.
 They’re anchored in place by dental implants — titanium posts that have been inserted and allowed to bond with the jawbone.
 Generally, one implant is required to anchor each prosthetic tooth.
 This type of bridge may be used in areas of your mouth that receive high levels of pressure or grinding.
 Multiple visits to your dentist are required to complete a dental implant procedure.